imagine-space/TOMLWORKCV/README.md

 ## Social Good

-- I volunteered at the Science Museum where I teach children to code through CoderDojo
+- I volunteered at the Science Museum where I taught children to code through CoderDojo.
-- I mentor software engineering at Codebar
+- I mentor disadvantaged students in software engineering at Codebar.
 - I mentored a refugee who wants to become a software engineer.
 He is now enrolled on a coding bootcamp.

 ## Hobbies

 I am a keen visual artist who uses an eclectic range of media including drawing, painting and print.
 I take regular classes at The Art Academy London and took a residency at Karuizawa Mokuhanga School.
 The synergy of my artistic and technological pursuits is evident in how I approach problem solving.
 I am excited to further explore this synergy.

-I enjoy music and play the shakuhachi, play the drums and throat sing at beginner level.
+I enjoy music and play the shakuhachi, play the drums, and throat sing at beginner level.